harveshvaran/ftp82_laptop/WEEK1.md

     * You will get a mail inviting you to the HexaInnovLab organization.
 Please join the organization.
     * Follow the instructions as in https://help.github.com/articles/connecting-to-github-with-ssh/
       * Skip "Checking for existing SSH keys" as this is a fresh installation
-      * Run the ssh-keygen command and save the private key in C:\users\<employeeid>\.ssh\id_rsa
+      * Run the ssh-keygen command and save the private key in C:\users\<employeeid>\.ssh\id_rsa. *Do not* use a passphrase in step #4 - just press enter twice.
-      * Skip "Adding your SSH key to the ssh-agent" section as we donot use ssh-agent
+      * Skip "Adding your SSH key to the ssh-agent" section as we do not use ssh-agent
+      * Follow the instructions as in "https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/" and "https://help.github.com/articles/testing-your-ssh-connection/" and test the setup

   * Command Line/Cygwin
   * Command Line/Gitbash --  Open Gitbash